dabeaz-course/practical-python/Notes/02_Working_with_data/03_Formatting.md

 >>>
 ```

-### (b) Collecting Data
+### Exercise 2.9: Collecting Data

 In order to generate the above report, you’ll first want to collect
 all of the data shown in the table.
 Write a function `make_report()`
 that takes a list of stocks and dictionary of prices as input and
 returns a list of tuples containing the rows of the above table.

 Add this function to your `report.py` file.
-Here’s how it should work if you try it interactively:
+Here’s how it should work
+if you try it interactively:

 ```pycon
 >>> portfolio = read_portfolio('Data/portfolio.csv')